thu-tram/mangg-may-tinh/datacenter/sdn.md

 Finally, a flexible control plane enables centralized computation of routes at the control program, instead of distributed across multiple routers.
 Centralization comes with several benefits as well.

 Centralization can result in more intelligent routing decisions that lead to excellent performance.
-In a 2013 report from Google, engineers who deployed an SDN architecture noted that ``centralized traffic engineering service drives links to near 100\% utilization, while splitting application flows among multiple paths to balance capacity against application priority/demands.''
-A 2013 paper from Microsoft describes using an OpenFlow controller to ``achieve high utilization with software-driven WAN.''
+In a 2013 report from Google, engineers who deployed an SDN architecture noted that "centralized traffic engineering service drives links to near 100\% utilization, while splitting application flows among multiple paths to balance capacity against application priority/demands."
+A 2013 paper from Microsoft describes using an OpenFlow controller to "achieve high utilization with software-driven WAN."

 More intelligent routing decisions can help optimize other criteria besides performance, that a standard routing protocol can't easily optimize.
 For example, a US government network might implement a geofencing rule that says, don't send traffic via links that are in Canada.
 Or, a broadcast TV network might want to optimize for path diversity to increase reliability.
 We can enforce that two flows travel via paths that don't share any links, so that if a link goes down, only one of the flows is affected.
 The two paths can serve as backups for each other.